xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ## CONCLUSION

-At this point we have created a number of control  constructs ... a richer set, really, than that provided by almost any other pro- gramming language.
+At this point we have created a number of control  constructs ... a richer set, really, than that provided by almost any other programming language.
 And,  except  for the FOR loop, it was pretty easy to do.
 Even that one was tricky only because it's tricky in assembler language.